keploy/community-blog/clr7hnjgc000609jqc4k2dh06.md

 ```

 **Inject Stubs or Mocks**
-In your test code, replace the actual dependencies with the stubs or mocks.
-This can be done using constructor injection, setter injection, or any appropriate dependency injection mechanism.
+In your test code, replace the actual dependencies with the [<mark>stubs or mocks</mark>](https://keploy.io/blog/community/stubs-mocks-fakes-lets-define-the-boundaries)<mark>. </mark> This can be done using constructor injection, setter injection, or any appropriate dependency injection mechanism.

 Ensure that your code under test uses the stubs or mocks instead of the real dependencies during testing.